-Having previously been based at the suburban Belmore Sports Ground, the Doggies were one of the first Sydney based teams to move to one of the larger, more modern and better equipped central stadiums.
+Having previously been based at the suburban Belmore Sports Ground, the Doggies were one of the first Sydney-based teams to move to one of the larger, more modern, and better-equipped central stadiums.
 After first moving to Spotless Stadium, the club has consistently been based at ANZ Stadium since 2006.
 The club is well known for having one of the more passionate fan bases in the NRL.

 Food & Beverage 3

-ANZ Stadium is a good venue for sport, but probably suffers from being designed as multi-purpose.
-The gradient of ground level seating and the stands is quite gentle leading to the common complaint from fans that they are a long way from the playing field.
-It is also quite difficult to personalise the stadium for each team, however the Bulldogs have placed banners at the northern end which is a nice touch.
+ANZ Stadium is a good venue for sport but probably suffers from being designed as a multi-purpose.
+The gradient of ground-level seating and the stands is quite gentle leading to the common complaint from fans that they are a long way from the playing field.
+It is also quite difficult to personalise the stadium for each team, however, the Bulldogs have placed banners at the northern end which is a nice touch.

 ANZ Stadium is the key focus of Sydney Olympic Park.
 Many of the venues used during the Sydney 2000 Olympics are on site including Qudos Bank Arena and the Sydney Olympic Park Aquatic Centre – both legitimate venues and attractions in their own right.
 Over 5,000 events are held within the precinct each year.
-There are also numerous hotels, bars and restaurants within the Park.
+There are also numerous hotels, bars, and restaurants within the Park.

 Sydney Olympic Park is located close to the geographic centre of Sydney, with good transport options.
 There is normally plenty of parking (P1 is probably the closest), although it is expensive.
-Also be mindful that if there is a large event(s) on, traffic into the precinct will be an issue.
+Also be mindful that if there is a large event(s), traffic into the precinct will be an issue.
 Best to check beforehand, otherwise strongly consider public transport.
 The train station is a short walk from the stadium.
 As a large stadium, the venue handles crowds well and access inside is fairly smooth.
-Ushers are polite and helpful, and also realistic in not being too forceful on enforcing seating allocations.
+Ushers are polite and helpful, and also realistic in not being too forceful in enforcing seating allocations.